fabian-sp/MoMo/README.md

 In general, if you expect SGD-M to work well on your task, then use Momo.
 If you expect Adam to work well on your problem, then use MomoAdam.

 * The option `lr` and `weight_decay` are the same as in standard optimizers.
-As Momo and MomoAdam automatically adapt the learning rate, you should get good preformance without heavy tuning of `lr` and setting a schedule.
-Setting `lr` constant should work fine.
-For Momo, our experiments work well with `lr=1`, for MomoAdam `lr=1e-2` (or slightly smaller) should work well.
+As Momo and MomoAdam automatically adapt the learning rate, you should get good performance without heavy tuning of `lr` and setting a schedule.
+In our experiments, we get good results for Momo with constant lerning rate set to `lr=1`; for MomoAdam `lr=1e-2` (or slightly smaller) should work well.

 **One of the main goals of Momo optimizers is to reduce the tuning effort for the learning-rate schedule and get good performance for a wide range of learning rates.**